sanjeevai/ML-Capstone/proposal/proposal.md

 - data.csv

-It contains the input data with 123 variables and 7593 observations.
+It contains the input data with **123 variables** and **7593 observations**.
 I will create training set and testing set from this data after performing data preprocessing.

 Features: